 - The property owner is identified to you as a single person, but they are actually married and jointly own the property.

 There are more than a thousand variations of mistakes that can be made when identifying the property owner, the tenant, the general contractor and other parties to a construction project.
 Doing research on the front end is important, and it’s something that should be done with every single preliminary notice sent.
-Check out this free webinar about the 5 things you should collect on every project:

 Make it Easy with Prelim Notice Services & Solutions